-Top-tether child restraint systems
+Top-tether fastening eyes

-Fasten Top-Tether child restraint systems to the fastening eyes behind the rear head restraints.
+In addition to the Isofix mounting, fasten the Top-tether strap to the Top-tether fastening eyes.
 The strap must run between the two guide rods of the head restraint.

 When using Top-Tether for seat mounting, universally approved child restraint systems for Top-Tether may be used.